 Breast Cancer Screening

 Breast cancer is one of the most common cancers among women.
 Screening mammograms are a key tool used to diagnose breast cancer.
-A mammogram is an x-ray picture of the breast, intended to find cancer before any signs or symptoms have appeared.
+A mammogram is an X-ray picture of the breast, intended to find cancer before any signs or symptoms have appeared.
+Although screening mammograms can save lives, they have limitations.
+The potential life-saving benefit of screening mammograms is different for each woman.

 Below are Confluence Health’s recommendations for breast cancer screening mammograms.

-For healthy women ages 40-49 (English PDF):
+For healthy women ages 40-49 (English)

-For healthy women ages 50-74 (English PDF):
+For healthy women ages 50-74 (English)

 - Have a screening mammogram at least once every two years.

-- Every year gives a slightly better chance of finding cancer at an earlier and more curable stage.
+- Weigh the pros and cons of screening mammograms yearly versus every two years.
+Every two years reduces false positives and may reduce overdiagnosis.
+Every year gives a slightly better chance of finding cancer at an earlier and more curable stage.

-For healthy women ages 75+ (English PDF):
+For healthy women ages 75+ (English)

 - For women ages 75 and older, the benefits of mammography depend on overall health and life expectancy.